-In 2022, nitrogen dioxide was monitored using automatic techniques at 16 sites across Northern Ireland.
-The UK Air Quality Strategy sets objectives for an hourly mean limit of 200μg/m3 and no more than 18 exceedances of this hourly limit are allowed per year.
-In addition, there is an annual mean limit of 40μg/m3.
+In 2023, nitrogen dioxide was monitored using automatic techniques at 16 sites across Northern Ireland.
+The UK Air Quality Strategy sets objectives for an hourly mean limit of $200\mu g/m^3$ and no more than 18 exceedances of this hourly limit are allowed per year.
+In addition, there is an annual mean limit of $40\mu g/m^3$.

-Figures for 2022 are provisional as the final data ratification was not completed before these statistics were produced, see the Environmental Statistics Report user guidance document for further details of validation and ratification process.
+Figures for 2023 are provisional as the final data ratification was not completed before these statistics were produced, see the Environmental Statistics Report user guidance document for further details of validation and ratification process.

 The average annual mean concentration of NO2 across Northern Ireland's urban background sites remained relatively stable between 2011 and 2016, varying between 20 and 23μg/m3.
-Since 2017 the average annual mean concentration of NO2 has fallen below this level and was 13.6μg/m3 across Northern Ireland's urban background sites in 2022.
+Since 2016 the average annual mean concentration of NO2 generally reduced to a low in 2020.
+From 2021 levels recorded across Northern Ireland's urban background sites have remained around 14.0μg/m3.